German Village: The arts and athletics

 The German immigrants brought with them a vibrant athletic and artistic heritage, which was reflected in their social establishments.
 The Columbus Maennerchor, a singing group, was established in 1848, and as early as 1852, won a ribbon for their talent at the North American Sangerfest.
 In 1866, the group won the silver pokal at a festival held in Louisville.
 In the late 19th century, another singing group called the Columbus Liederkranz was formed by the Germans, but was forced to cease during World War I because of heavy anti-German pressure.
 Many of its members joined the Maennerchor, which survived.

 In the 1860s and 1870s the Maennerchor formed a drama division called the "Dramatischen Sektion."
 They would produce operas, dramas, and comedies until disbanding in the 1930s.
 One of their notable performances was their 1927 production of Friedrich von Schiller's Die Räuber.
 Another social group was the Schiller Club, founded in 1900.

 The Columbus Turn Verein was a social and athletic (tumbling) association that dated back to 1866, and was a main organization from which the German immigrants drew mutual support.
 In the late 19th century the Turners merged with the Germania Gesang Verein, which hosted a Maennerchor and a Damenchor.
 Another merger enlarged the Germania in the late 1920s.
 The Germania merged with the Kicker's Soccer Club, which for many years was a very active part of the organization.
 The club also now includes a Fahrrad Verein (Bicycle Club), which goes on weekend outings to bike trails throughout Central Ohio.
 The club's official name is now the Germania Gesang und Sport Verein (singing and sports club).
 The Germania Club itself was located in a residence on Kossuth Street, but outgrew its first facility.
 In 1927 it purchased the present location at 543 South Front Street from the estate of Nicolaus Schlee, one of the prestigious brewmasters of the neighborhood.

 The society is now located in the neighborhood known as the Brewery District of Columbus, which is the northernmost section of the German Village.
 Over the years the Germania Club has made it its mission to retain, promote and disseminate all that is good about German culture.
 A major component of this mission is the practice and performance of German song.
 Their choruses participate and support public events throughout Ohio during the year in appreciation for the community's support.
-The Germania Club celebrated its 147th anniversary in 2013 with an Oktoberfes.
+The Germania Club celebrated its 147th anniversary in 2013 with an Oktoberfest.

 In 1890, the Ohio State Buckeyes football team played their first-ever home game in the south end, at a location just west of present-day Schiller Park between Jaeger, Ebner, and Whittier (then called Schiller) Streets.